domosekai/shdns/README.md

 * Scenario 2: Home broadband + Trustworthy DNS over UDP or VPN

       shdns -b 127.0.0.1:5353 -l4 cnipv4.txt -l6 cnipv6.txt -M 400 -w 50 -t -f 208.67.222.222:443
     This scenario has non-local trustworthy foreign servers so that RTT checks are disabled.
 Instead, a duration (50ms) is set so that answers returned by foreign servers within 50ms (not very likely) are delayed until 50ms.
-This policy addresses domestic CDN issue.
+This policy addresses the domestic CDN issue.

-* Scenario 3: Home broadband + Trustworthy local caching DNS proxy (e.g. DOH)
+* Scenario 3: Home broadband + Trustworthy local caching DNS proxy (e.g. dnscrypt)

-      shdns -b 127.0.0.1:5353 -l4 cnipv4.txt -l6 cnipv6.txt -M 2000 -w 50 -t -f 127.0.0.1:5300
+      shdns -b 127.0.0.1:5353 -l4 cnipv4.txt -l6 cnipv6.txt -M 3000 -w 50 -t -f 127.0.0.1:5300
     This is very similar to scenario 2.
 The only difference is that here a local caching server is set as the foreign server.
 A large value is used for timeout due to the time-consuming TLS handshake and `-w` is critical to be domestic CDN-friendly.

 Compilation